 Personally, I use a mix of guide books and travel blogs to decide what I want to see.
 I like Lonely Planet and Ulysse particularly, but it is really up to you.

-Read guide-books and search on the internet.
+Read guidebooks and search on travel blogs and Pinterest.
 Make a list of all the places you would like to see, even if you know that you don’t have time to see all of them.
 It’s a first draft so you need to have a general idea of what activities you want to do and where you want to go.

 You can take a look at Trip Advisor to see what other travelers liked in a specific destination.